Manh D. Vu

 /Architecture

-The is no doubt that Carlo Scarpa is a genius architect.
-The Olivetti, a retail store in Venice, particularly the design of the store’s center staircase, is a stunning example.
+There is no doubt that Carlo Scarpa is a genius architect.
+The Olivetti, a retail store in Venice, particularly the design of the store’s centre staircase, is a stunning example.

 The staircase floats in the air, suspended by a thin thread of metal that defies gravity.
 The steps are made of intricately carved marble, creating a sense of weightlessness and elegance.
 The railing is a delicate lattice of metal rods, adding to the impression of lightness and transparency.